anujg30/Linux_setup/jupyter_setup.md

 ## Method 1:

-1. To run a session, you can start a basic interactive session using the following command:
+1. To run a session, you can start a basic interactive session using the following command (refer to pace_guide.md):
 `qsub -I -l nodes=1:ppn=1,mem=8gb,walltime=10:00:00 -q iw-shared-6`

 2. When you start your Jupyter Notebook session, you'll want to add the following option to the command: --ip=$HOSTNAME.
 This tells Jupyter Notebook that you will be connecting from a remote address on that compute node: